SAP-archive/BUILD/Contributing.md

 ## Guidelines for Reporting Bugs

-.We appreciate all efforts to notify us if something goes wrong.
+We appreciate all efforts to notify us if something goes wrong.
 However, we have limited capacity, we give priority to bugs well-reported bugs.
 Following the guidelines below will ensure that your bug gets the highest priority from community developers.

 <b>We do not accept proposal for new features through the Issue Tracker.
 They will be removed.</b>